 Immune system of steel during pregnancy

-During pregnancy, women’s immune system undergoes some changes to favor the growth of a new human being, such as the decrease in the cytotoxic activity of the cells, which is responsible of destroying the “abnormal” cells, thus promoting a safe environment for the baby.
+During pregnancy, women’s immune system undergoes some changes to favor the growth of a new human being, such as the decrease in the cytotoxic activity of the cells, which is responsible for destroying the “abnormal” cells, thus promoting a safe environment for the baby.

-According to English nutritionist Dr. Marilyn Glenville, author of the book Getting Pregnant Faster, “Pregnancy suppresses the body’s immune system which means your body is less able to fight off infection and illnesses, making it more susceptible to colds and flu”.
+According to English nutritionist Dr. Marilyn Glenville, author of the book Getting Pregnant Faster, “Pregnancy suppresses the body’s immune system, which means your body is less able to fight off infection and illnesses, making it more susceptible to colds and flu”.